 - To enhance your visit to our sanctuary, Temple Emanu-El offers this Self-Guided Tour PDF that offers more details of some of the architectural highlights.

 - All visitors during daytime hours must enter at the Marvin and Elisabeth Cassell Community House located at One East 65th Street.
 For safety purposes, all individuals will pass through scanners and all large bags, briefcases and backpacks will be inspected upon arrival.
 Security will require large bags and luggage to remain checked in the lobby before entering the sanctuaries–these items will be monitored during your visit.

 - Docent-led tours are available for groups of 10 or more.
 Groups should allow approximately 45 minutes for the sanctuaries and an additional half-hour for the Herbert & Eileen Bernard Museum of Judaica.
 The museum is also open Sunday through Thursday and admission is free.
 We ask that group tours be booked at least two weeks in advance.
 Please complete and return our group tour reservation form.
 Once your form is received, a member of our staff will contact you to confirm your visit.

 - After services on Saturday, a member of our congregation may lead a brief tour for interested visitors.

 We look forward to welcoming you to Emanu-El!

 For a comprehensive guide to visiting our temple for Shabbat and holiday services, please follow this link.

-Our Fifth Avenue Sanctuary is located on the corner of 5th Avenue and 65th Street in New York City.
+Our Fifth Avenue Sanctuary is located on the corner of Fifth Avenue and 65th Street in New York City.
 The doors on Fifth Avenue are only open for services and major events.
-Our visitor entrance is located at 1 East 65th Street, New York City.
+Our visitor entrance is located at One East 65th Street, New York City.
 Entry for our Nursery School, Religious School, and Streicker Center is located at 10 East 66th Street.